seanmpuckett/sai/docs/IntroToComprehensions.md

 A notable exception is the application of a sorting operator to traits (e.g. an **object**); you get in return a list of the trait values without the associated trait names, because JS’s specification holds that the enumeration order of an object’s properties is uncertain.

-_Critical note: comprehensions **do not modify** collections they are applied to, instead returning an altered copy.
+_Critical note: comprehensions **do not modify** collections they are applied to, instead returning an altered shallow copy.
 If you want a comprehension result to replace its source data, specifically make that assignment yourself._

 #### Collection Data Types